-- Training workshop for indigenous community
+Training workshop for a indigenous community

-- Archeology and the public in Murutucu's Engenho
+Archeology and the public in Murutucu Mill

-Through a research project coordinated by Professor Diogo Costa and developed by teachers and students of the PPGA, and members of GAHiA - Amazonian Historical Archeology Research Group, the Program carried out several actions with the objective of making public access to the archaeological- historical Murutucu mill.
+Through a research project coordinated by Professor Diogo Costa and developed by professors and students of the PPGA, and members of GAHiA (Portuguese acronym) - Amazonian Historical Archeology Research Group, the Program carried out several actions with the objective of making public access to the archaeological- historical Murutucu mill.
 A program of visitation to the site was established by academic and non-academic audiences and activities of interaction with the cultural patrimony present in the space.
 For this purpose, informative materials on the history and on-site research were produced, as well as monitored visits and lectures.
 The project was carried out in partnership with Embrapa and Ceasa.
 There were more than 100 folders distributed, more than 5,000 views on the site, 29 guided tours in 2014, and 36 guided tours in 2015.

-- Multimedia Exhibition of Visual Anthropology "Africa Curious Looks".
-A Contribution to the Implementation of Law 10639
+Multimedia Exhibition of Visual Anthropology "Africa Curious Looks".
+A Contribution to the Implementation of Law 10.639